-These strategies will not just make you more memorable after an event, but are just good business.
-Incorporating follow up strategies like these into your business practices and solidifying your follow up strategy will really help you build your network!
+These strategies will not just make you more memorable after an event but are just good business.
+Incorporating follow up strategies like these into your business practices and solidifying a follow up strategy will really help you build your network!

 Your Sanity Assignment

 Which of the 20 tips will you explore and/or incorporate for the next event you’re planning?
 Please share below – and offer any additional tips missing from this list that others may benefit from!